archtechx/tenancy/README.md

 This package follows [semantic versioning 2.0.0](https://semver.org).
 Each major release will have its own branch, so that bug fixes can be provided for older versions as well.

-Both Laravel 5.7 and 5.8 is supported.
+Both Laravel 5.7 and 5.8 are supported.

 ### Configuring the `InitializeTenancy` middleware